A Smart Investment in Our Water Future

 Where Can I Learn More?

 To learn more about Santa Fe’s history of reuse and the part the San Juan-Chama Return Pipeline plays in it, check out the interactive timeline on Using Reclaimed Water.
-Fact sheets, FAQs, and reports and studies related to the pipeline can be found below, along with related news articles.
+Fact sheets, FAQs, reports, and studies related to the pipeline can be found below, along with related news articles.

 Fact Sheets and FAQs for the Community